networknt/light-doc/content/en/tool/kubernetes.md

 sudo swapoff -a
 ```

-To make permanent change you need to comment out the swap file in /etc/fstab file
+To make permanent changes you need to comment out the swap file in /etc/fstab file

-Before init kubeadm we need to find out the ip address of your master server and it can be found
+Before init kubeadms we need to find the ip address of your master server, which can be found
 through ifconfig

 ```
 ifconfig
 ```

-Once you found your network ip address you will use it to replace 10.133.15.28 in the following
+Once you find your network ip address you will use it to replace 10.133.15.28 in the following
 command line.

 ```
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=10.133.15.28 --kubernetes-version stable-1.9
 ```

-After the command is completed, it will show you a command to join other node to the master.
+After the command is completed, it will show you a command to join other nodes to the master.

-something like the following.
+Something like the following.

 ```
 sudo kubeadm join --token 582493.ce5e13aa64d9ccb8 10.133.15.28:6443 --discovery-token-ca-cert-hash sha256:fab46528c4a2e0d38bdf60c6ed5042a60a8535ac48443356c06d3f461204af6d
 ```

-Config a user account or just use the current user if you have logged in with non-root user.
+Config a user account or just use the current user if you have logged in with a non-root user.

 The following is an example if you are using root so far and you want to create a new user
 called packet.